persiaAziz-zz/uDNS/README.md

 uDNS runs on localhost and serves whatever port is specified in the command line arguments. uDNS serves both UDP and TCP connections.

+If uDNS does not find the requested domain in the explicitly mapped section of the JSON, uDNS will respond with the IPs given in the `otherwise` section of the JSON

 JSON format
 ------